Statistics 186

 Grading: Course grades will be based on a weighted average of homework

-scores (30%), quizzes (20%), participation (10%) and a final exam on a date to
+and a final exam on a date to be determined (30%).
+Additional information about

-below.
-The course is letter-graded by default,
+each of these components is below.
+The course is letter-graded by default, but

-a letter grade of C- or above.
+corresponds to a letter grade of C- or above.

-Quizzes: Assigned Readings are listed above in
+Quizzes: Assigned Readings are listed above in each

-each section.
+section.
 To

 help with various circumstances (expected or unexpected), your lowest three (3)

 quizzes will be dropped.
-Monday’s Quiz
+Monday s Quiz

 is available on Canvas starting at 4:30pm EST on Sunday and closing at 4:30pm

-EST on Monday at the beginning of class: similarly, Wednesday’s Quiz is
+EST on Monday at the beginning of class: similarly, Wednesday s Quiz is

 available on Canvas starting at 4:30pm EST on Tuesday and closing at 4:30pm EST